tropicbliss/NodeSniper/README.md

 Spread: Determines the amount of milliseconds the sniper waits after sending a request before sending the next.
 It's asynchronous so you don't have to worry about the receiving time.

+GCSnipe: Yes

+autoOffset: Enables auto offset calculation.
+Use this for finding out your offset for the first time sniping.
+Use this calculated offset value to adjust your offset for your subsequent snipes.
+Do not rely on this feature for consistent snipes.

 The following fields below concern the name change feature of NodeSniper:

 changeSkin: Determines whether to change skin after snipe.